 At the inception of a contract, the Company expects the period between when it satisfies its performance obligations, and when the customer pays for the services, will be one year or less.
 As such, the Company has elected to apply the practical expedient which allows the Company to not adjust the promised amount of consideration for the effects of a significant financing component, when a financing component is present.

-When the Company receives consideration, or such consideration is unconditionally due, from a customer prior to transferring goods or services to the customer under the terms of a sales contract, the Company records deferred revenue, which represents a contract liability.
+When the Company receives consideration, or such consideration is unconditionally due from a customer prior to transferring goods or services to the customer under the terms of a sales contract, the Company records deferred revenue, which represents a contract liability.
 Such deferred revenue typically results from billings in excess of costs incurred and advanced payments received on project contracts.
-As of March 31, 2020 and December 31, 2019, the Company classified $5,320 and $5,560, respectively, as a non-current liability, included in other liabilities on the condensed consolidated balance sheets, for those performance obligations expected to be completed beyond the next twelve months.
+As of September 30, 2020 and December 31, 2019, the Company classified $4,982 and $5,560, respectively, as a non-current liability, included in other liabilities on the condensed consolidated balance sheets, for those performance obligations expected to be completed beyond the next twelve months.

 Contracts are often modified for a change in scope or other requirements.
 The Company considers contract modifications to exist when the modification either creates new or changes the existing enforceable rights and obligations.
 Most of the Company’s contract modifications are for goods or services that are not distinct from the existing performance obligations.
 The effect of a contract modification on the transaction price, and the measure of progress for the performance obligation to which it relates, is recognized as an adjustment to revenue (either as an increase or decrease) on a cumulative catchup basis.

-Backlog - The Company’s remaining performance obligations (hereafter referred to as “backlog”) represent the unrecognized revenue value of the Company’s contract commitments.
+The Company’s remaining performance obligations (hereafter referred to as “backlog”) represent the unrecognized revenue value of the Company’s contract commitments.
 The Company’s backlog may vary significantly each reporting period based on the timing of major new contract commitments and the backlog may fluctuate with currency movements.
 In addition, our customers have the right, under some circumstances, to terminate contracts or defer the timing of the Company’s services and their payments to the Company.
-At March 31, 2020, the Company had backlog of approximately $2,181,643.
-Approximately 26% of our March 31, 2020 backlog is anticipated to be recognized as revenue in the next twelve months and the remaining, thereafter.
+At September 30, 2020, the Company had backlog of $2,154,526 of which approximately 31% is anticipated to be recognized as revenue in the next twelve months and the remaining, thereafter.